CZ-NIC/knot/doc/configuration.rst

 ..
 WARNING::
   This guide assumes that the zone *myzone.test* was not signed prior to enabling the automatic key management.
-If the zone was already signed, all existing keys must be imported using ``keymgr zone key import`` command before enabling the automatic signing.
+If the zone was already signed, all existing keys must be imported using ``kkeymgr import-bind`` command before enabling the automatic signing.
 Also the algorithm in the policy must match the algorithm of all imported keys.
 Otherwise the zone will be resigned at all.